lukehanson2429/hop-heaven/README.md

 * As a User I want to view my order confirmation once purchase has been made to make sure I have not made any mistakes.
 * As a User I want to be able to receive an email confirmation on order to be sure I will receive my order & it is being delivered to the correct address.

+### Ratings

+* As a User how do I rate a product that I have purchased?
+* As a User I want to edit a rating I have previously added?
+* As a User I want to delete a rating I have a previously added?
+* As a user how do I view my ratings I have added to various products?
+* As a user how do I get started with rating products?

 ### Admin & Store Management

 * As the site owner I would like to be able to add a new beer so It's avaliable to purchase on the store.